Why move Windows 10 to SSD?

 Clean install or clone SSD?

-Whether you need to do fresh install is depended on your willingness and software installed statue on your hard drive.
+Whether you need to do fresh install depends on your willingness and software installed status on your hard drive.
 To be specific, if installed third-party applications separately from system drive, namely C drive, you can backup personal files in C drive and do a clean install on SSD.
 The installed applications on other drives will not be affected.
-If installed software together with system programs, clean install takes a lot longer to reinstall all these programs.
+If installed software together with system programs, clean install takes a much longer time since you need to reinstall all these programs.

 In the meantime, all settings, configurations and stored data will be lost.
 If you would like to keep these data intact and save time, cloning is the easiest way to migrate Windows 10 partition to new SSD.

 Best software to migrate Windows 10 to SSD

 Many SSDs have built-in data migration software like Samsung Data Migration software.
 Generally speaking, this type of migration tool does great job.
 However, it will move everything on old hard drive to new SSD instead of only Windows 10 OS.
 In that case, a reliable and full-featured migrating program is worry-saving.

 AOMEI Partition Assistant Standard is a free OS migration tool that enables you to transfer Windows 10 to SSD without reinstalling system and programs in C drive.
 It has an easy-to-use wizard, “Migrate OS to SSD”, that can help you complete the migration even if you are a computer novice.
 Now, download the tool to find out how to move OS drive to SSD in Windows 10 free.
 Take moving Windows 10 to smaller SSD as an example.